 Law careers can be built upon interests in accounting, corporate management, public administration, politics, criminal investigation, as well as legal practice.
 Most law schools do not require specific undergraduate programs, but recommend courses appropriate for the baccalaureate degree of the student's choice.
 Pre-law students should have the ability to read, write, and speak English well, a critical understanding of human values and institutions, and the creative power to think.

-15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II, AND SPCH 110 Intro to Public Speaking OR SPCH 114 Small Group Communication.
+15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II, AND CMST& 220 (was SPCH 110) Intro to Public Speaking OR CMST& 230 (was SPCH 114) Small Group Communication.